gnzlbg/static_vector/README.md

 > `inline_vector` is a dynamically-resizable contiguous random-access sequence
 > container with O(1) insert/erase at the end, and O(N) insert/erase otherwise.
-> Its elements are stored within the container object itself.
+> Its elements are stored within the vector object itself.

-A prototype implementation of this proposal is provided here for standardization
+A prototype implementation of this proposal is provided for standardization
 purposes: [`http://github.com/gnzlbg/inline_vector`][inline_vector].

 The main drawback of introducing a new type is, as the [design document of the EASTL][eastldesign] points out, increased code size.
-This is opt-in, those who don't want to pay for it are free not to include the header file and not to use the container.
-For those who want to use it, type-erasing the capacity is not an option, but reducing code-size by defining an `inline_vector_base<T>` to implement `Capacity`-agnostic functionality is left as a quality of implementation issue.
+Since this container type is opt-in, only those users that need it will pay this cost.
+Common techniques to reduce code size where explored in the prototype implementation (e.g. implementing `Capacity`/`value_type` agnostic functionality in a base class) without success, but implementations are encouraged to consider code-size as a quality of implementation issue.

 ## Storage/Memory Layout

-The elements of the vector are aligned to an `alignof(T)` memory address (properly aligned).
+The elements of the vector are properly aligned to an `alignof(T)` memory address.

-The `inline_vector<T, Capacity>::size_type` is the smallest unsigned integer type that can store the representation of `Capacity` without loosing information.
+The `inline_vector<T, Capacity>::size_type` is the smallest unsigned integer type that can represent `Capacity`.

 **Note**: `inline_vector<T, Capacity>` cannot be an aggregate since it provides user-defined constructors.

 ### Zero-sized

-The `sizeof(inline_vector<T, Capacity>)` is required to be zero if:
+The `sizeof(inline_vector<T, Capacity>)` is required to be:

-- `sizeof(T) == 0`, or
+- `sizeof(unsigned char)` if `sizeof(T) == 0`, or

-- `Capacity == 0`.
+- zero if `Capacity == 0`.

 In both cases `data() == begin() == end() == unspecified unique value` (`nullptr` is intended), and `swap` is `noexcept(true)`.